RaffSStein/feign-client-auth-examples/README.md

 ## Overview

-In this project, we showcase the configuration and use of two popular authentication methods with **Feign Client**:
+In this project, we showcase the configuration and use of the following authentication methods with **Feign Client**:

 1. **Basic Authentication**:
 Basic authentication is a simple authentication scheme built into the HTTP protocol.
 In this example,